mRs-/Black-Friday-Deals/README.md

 Easily transcribe into subtitle, plain text, or video captions from your video or audio files.
 All processed privately without any data leaving your Mac.

+### 💰 [Split the Bill with Checkparty](https://itunes.apple.com/us/app/checkparty/id905723797) - 50% off lifetime (Nov 24 - Dec 3rd)

+Fairly split your bill with friends at restaurants so everyone pays the correct percent of tax, tip.
+Send payment summaries and requests.
+See share breakdown and track who's paid you back already.

 <p>&nbsp;</p>

 ## 📌 Productivity Software